 Type:Criollo/Trinatario (based off color)

 Certifications: Direct Trade

-The chocolate has a sweet and savory nutty aroma.
-My very first impression of this is a blend of cashew and peanut butter wrapped up in the butteryness of a milk chocolate.
+The chocolate is sweet, tangy and savory with delicate nutty aromas.
+My very first impression of this is a blend of cashew and peanut butter wrapped up in the butteriness of a milk chocolate.
 It is truly a delight to eat with nuanced notes of sweet and savory.
 The nibs are a mix of light and dark hinting at lighter Criollo stock and so the somewhat delicate nature of these beans is not surprising.